UhmNatsu/Just-before-int-/README.md

 # Just-before-int

-just int unless you want to
+just int unless you want to.

+i don't support racists,bullies, fake friends and all. you disgust me.